gailrayla/gather-web-app-se-project/Milestone 2/README.md

 ```

 #### Accessing the Comments
-Use the following `curl` command to
+Use the following `curl` command to access the comments under a specific post:
 ```javascript
 curl -X GET http://localhost:8080/posts/{postId}/comments
 ```